WHO-Collaboratory/collaboratory-mpox-genomics-phylomasking/README.md

 # Site masking for MPXV phylogenetics

-This repository is managed bythe  [community of practice for specialized surveillance for emergency response](https://github.com/WHO-Collaboratory/collaboratory-mpox-genomics-community) pathogen genomics working group.
+This repository is managed by the  [community of practice for specialized surveillance for emergency response](https://github.com/WHO-Collaboratory/collaboratory-mpox-genomics-community) pathogen genomics working group.

 ## Files in this repository